Photograph of 1930’s jumbo Hyster lift truck, sandwiched within glass frame, displayed in gallery.

 1996

-Following the acquisition of manufacturing plants in Modena and Masate (Italy), NMHG rolls out a comprehensive line of lift trucks for warehouse applications in Europe, the Middle East and Africa.
+Following the acquisition of manufacturing plants in Italy, the company expands product offerings in Europe, Middle East and Africa.

 2002

-Following a substantial program of investment, Nijmegen, Netherlands, becomes the global center for Big Truck design, development and manufacturing.
+Nijmegen, The Netherlands, becomes the global center for Big Truck design, development and manufacturing.

 2005

-Both the Hyster® and Yale® brands begin to roll out a complete new generation of ICE (internal combustion engine) trucks, with a modular design platform and innovative features, providing unprecedented reliability and value to users.
+The Hyster and Yale brands begin to roll out a new generation of ICE (internal combustion engine) trucks, with a modular design platform and innovative features.

 2006

-As warehousing and distribution hubs grow worldwide, the Hyster® and Yale® brands introduce the sophisticated VNA (very narrow aisle) truck, featuring a unique quad mast design.
+The Hyster and Yale brands introduce the sophisticated VNA (very narrow aisle) truck, featuring a unique quad mast design.

 2012